SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A view of Baker Beach from the Coastal Trail in the Presidio.A view of Baker Beach from the Coastal Trail in the Presidio.

-One of the reasons that this area isn't as built up is that the weather at Baker Beach in San Francisco is usually somewhat chilly and a bit windy.
+One of the reasons that this area isn't as built up is that the weather at Baker Beach in San Francisco is usually a bit chilly and windy.
 Here is a breakdown of the weather by season:

 Spring: The spring weather at Baker Beach San Francisco is cool and windy.
 Highs this time of year are in the lower to mid-60s F (17o - 18o degrees C).
 It will be cool, so bring along a jacket.

 Summer: The summers are just a little warmer with highs in the upper 60s.
 This is also when you will see more fog near the beach and around the Golden Gate Bridge.
 It's a fun time to photograph this area.
-The fog is usually hanging around in the mornings, will burn off during the day, and then will flow in again at night.
+The fog will usually hang around in the mornings, burn off during the day, and then flow in again at night.

 Fall: This is the best time of year to visit Baker Beach in San Francisco.
-This is our "summer" when the days reach up to the lower 70s and there is very little fog.
+This is our "summer" when the days reach up to the low 70s F (21° - 22° degrees C) and there is very little fog.
 You will find some days in September and October that you might be able to soak in some rays at the beach.

 >> Visit this page for more details about the weather all around San Francisco by month